-Raspberry Pi’s abilities enable it to play arcade games or in the style of an early-generation games console.
-Enthusiasts have managed to replicate arcade machines both in a miniature form as well as in their original size – sometimes even with a coin slot to create the ultimate authentic arcade feeling.
-The combination of Raspbian and the emulator applicationRetroPie based on it is particularly popular as a software basis for these Raspberry Pi projects.
+Raspberry Pi’s abilities enable users to play arcade video games or games in the style of early-generation gaming consoles.
+Enthusiasts have managed to replicate the arcade machines both in miniature form and also in their original size.
+Some machines even come equipped with a coin slot for an authentic arcade feel.
+The combination of Raspbian and the emulator application RetroPie form a popular software basis for these Raspberry Pi projects.

 Zelda Automated Home

 YouTuber Allen Pan, aka Sufficiently Advanced came up with a special Raspberry Pi project.
 He has created a “smart home” environment to control the technical devices within his own four walls, all operated by a Raspberry Pi.
 However, this home automation system is not engaged using voice or text commands nor a web interface.
 Instead, it is controlled by playing melodies from the game “The Legend of Zelda: Ocarina of Time” by Nintendo.
 Much like Link - the hero of the video game - the YouTube star uses an ocarina to play “Zelda’s Lullaby” to open his front door, for example.